mezidia/song-helper/README.md

 This project is developing by 4 members of Mezidia:
 - Zavalniuk Maxim and Dominskyi Valentyn - AI
-- Sichkar Tetiana - Site
+- Sichkar Tetiana - Website
 - Dmytrenko Roman - Telegram Bot

 It is planned to deploy the project in the form of a server on the Django web framework